smizell/graphablejson/README.md

 #### Paginated Collection

 A collection MAY be paginated.
-The `next` and `prev` relationships MAY be used to specify other pages.
+The `next` and `prev` relationships MAY be used to specify other pages in the collection.

 ```js
 {